dancooke/starfish/README.md

 In other words, the VCF files are labelled (in order) using upper-case letters, and the filenames in the output directory contain records unique to the labels in the filename.

+### Restricting comparison to certain regions

+By default, all regions in the reference genome (which must be the same for all input VCFs) are used.
+To restrict comparison to a subset of regions, supply a BED file to the `--regions` option.

 ### Ignoring filtered records

 By default, records that are filtered are not included in the comparison.
 To include them add the `--all_records` option the your command.

 ### Ignoring genotype mismatches

 By default, records will not be matched if the genotypes do not match.
+To ignore genotype mismatched (and only compare called alleles), add the `--ignore_genotypes` option.

 ## Drawing Venn diagrams